Koooooo-7/K-Bot/README.md

 | weather | Report the current weather details of the city.              | weather [cityname] | weather Beijing |
 |         |                                                              |                    |                 |
 | ...     | waiting for your ideas !:rocket:                             |                    |                 |

+**Help**

+`help` is an embed command that it can help a lot about the commands, such as recommending the similar commands when you called a non exist command.

+---

+## :rocket:Contributing

+**Folk it !**

+- fix bugs： send a PR here !
+- feature：it is better to have an `feature request` issue first and then, working on it !

 ---